 Hsing-Hsing had been a wild panda before being gifted by China to the National Zoo.
 He died in 1999 at the age of 28, which at the time was the longest for a panda living in captivity.

 I've created a print on panel of "Disappearing Panda".
 Half of all print sales of will be donated to the World Wildlife Fund.
-It can be purchased on Etsy and will be shipped with proof of the $20 donation.

 There are seemingly endless varieties of giclée substrates to print on: watercolor and photo paper, canvas, adhesive paper, fabric, signage material such as vinyl and backlight media.
 There are many important factors to consider when choosing a substrate.